Civic Health of Wisconsin: Connectedness in Context

 Work Plan: Sustained Engagement for Racial Justice

-This resource was developed by Annette Miller of EQT By Design, as part of the CommNS Sustained Engagement for Racial Justice conversations.
-The work plan provides an outline for individuals and organizations to plan and track their progress on racial equity goals.
+This resource was developed by Annette Miller of EQT By Design, in collaboration with the CommNS for our Sustained Engagement for Racial Justice conversations.
+The work plan provides an outline for individuals and organizations to plan and track their progress on racial equity goals and can be used in conjunction with the video series and resources document linked below.

 Sustained Engagement for Racial Justice Video Series